codemirror/website/site/docs/guide/index.md

    handlers as an array, sorted by precedence, so that you can try them one at a time until one of them handles the event.

- - Another common pattern is the compute the logical _or_ of the input values (as in [`allowMultipleSelections`](##state.EditorState^allowMultipleSelections)) or reduce them in some other way (say, taking the maximum of the
+ - Another common pattern is to compute the logical _or_ of the input values (as in [`allowMultipleSelections`](##state.EditorState^allowMultipleSelections)) or reduce them in some other way (say, taking the maximum of the